In every state, there are places that are considered the best to live in, and others that are considered the worst.

-There are many shops, cafes and entertainment venues in the surrounding area that are always on the lookout for staff.
-Furthermore, the area can offer a housing that is relatively inexpensive.
+There are many shops, cafes, and entertainment venues in the surrounding area that are always on the lookout for staff.
+Furthermore, the area can offer housing that is relatively inexpensive.
 The Alabaster community also strongly believes in family festivals, the Christmas spirit, the arts, and local business awareness.

 Every year, alabaster hosts the city's festival of music and arts for the whole family.
 Besides, there is almost no traffic that can delay your commute time; however, you may run into a train or two.

 The last on our "best places to live in Alabama" is Calera